 Recommendation: Don’t use the small round flashlights; instead get the flat ones.
 They are super bright, pretty sturdy, cost less, and are more likely to be put on a key-chain.

-I hope you don’t think the relationship is over once they’ve grabbed something off your booth.
+I hope you don’t think the relationship is over once a prospect has grabbed something off your booth.
 This is were the real selling starts especially with a proper prospecting method in place.

 If you’re exhibiting at a trade-show and someone comes up eyeing the giveaways at your booth you’re in luck.
 You have a few options.